cop-3014c/Lab-9---Array-Of-Sunshine/README.md

 # Lab 9: Array Of Sunshine

-In this lab, you will learn how to:
+In this lab, you will learn how to use 1-dimensional arrays.
-- use pass-by-value arguments in functions
-- use pass-by-reference arguments in functions
-- use 1-dimensional arrays
-- call functions from external libraries

 For this assignment, you will write a series of functions that calculate basic statistics based on the values in an `int` array, then practice testing them via the GoogleTest framework.